 - Questions on brand name, manufacturer, and country of origin are also useful for internal program management, although it is generally not acceptable to present nutrient content analyzed by a salt manufacturer in a publicly available report.

 - Is (or was) there a communication component to the overall national fortification strategy?

 - If such a component exists or existed in the past, then consider including questions about respondent knowledge and awareness of the fortified product as well as the source of this information.
-In addition, including a question on whether the respondent looks for the fortified product at purchase may provide useful information for monitoring the communication component.
+In addition, including a question on whether the respondent looks for and identifies the fortified product at purchase may provide useful information for monitoring the communication component.

 - Is the fortifiable staple product used by the food industry to produce processed foods or condiments with a large market across different consumer groups?

 - If so, then questions about consumption of these specific processed foods or condiments could be included in the questionnaire.
 For example, bouillon is a major source of (potentially iodized) salt in many West African countries, and subsidized Baladi bread is an important source of fortified flour in Egypt.